DragarA/OrderExchange/README.md

 }
 ```

 The response is a list of execution actions with exchange ID, price, amount and order side.
-If the order could not be fully fulfilled, we indicate taht via the `isFullyFilled` flag and return the unfilled amount.
+If the order could not be fully fulfilled, we indicate that via the `isFullyFilled` flag and return the unfilled amount.

 ```json
 {